kevtran2/puzzlepokerweb/PuzzlePoker/README.md

 To start server:
 "npm run dev" in the react directory

-Visit the web page where it is hosted ex: http://localhost:5173/
+Visit the web page where it is hosted, for example: http://localhost:5173/

+We hope to have the site hosted publicly in a couple weeks once the MVP is complete.

 # Features currently worked on
 ## See what PuzzlePoker is currently up to